hunterjackson/docs/source/cassandra-source.rst

     # The group ID is a unique identifier for the set of workers that form a single Kafka Connect
     # cluster
     group.id=connect-cluster

-For this quick-start we will just use one host.

 Now start the connector in distributed mode, this time we only give it one properties file for the kafka, zookeeper and schema registry configurations.